radio412/chunkyProcess/README.md

 # chunkyProcess
-A JavaScript for loop processor that can be throttled
+A JavaScript for loop processor that can be throttled.
+THIS WAS FOR LEGACY BROWSERS IN A GALAXY FAR FAR AWAY.
+I am keeping it here in case i need it again.
+Use threads.

 Example usage: